blg604-proje/blg604-proje/GymEnv/README.md

  - **agent_set_speed** : Default **30**
  - **agent_rel_pos** : Default **50**

+## Controlling Multiple Vehicles By API

+There are multiple ways of controlling a vehicle by another script using the API.
+Any client can be initiated and simstar observations can be created seperately.
+An example of this is provided in the environment.
+To test this feature, set the **autopilot_agent** flag to true.

+To control the other agent, get obervations

+    observation_other_agent = env.get_agent_obs()

+Then select the action accoirdin to this obervation

+    other_vehicle_action = rl_agent.action(observation_other_agent)

+Finally, apply this action to other agent as

+    env.set_agent_action(other_vehicle_action)

 # Faster Simulation

 You can enable faster simulation with the flag **speed_up** in the environment.
 Consider using Syncronous Mode when doing faster simulation.